tigranv/Useful_Examples_C-Sharp/Attributes/README.md

 }
 ```
 Once the attribute has been created, you then associate the attribute with a particular program element.
-Then you can use reflection to query its existence and its value.

 ```c#
 // Class myClass have attribute Myattribute, and method also have attribute